grafana/writers-toolkit/docs/sources/writing-guide/tooling-and-workflows/validate-technical-documentation/errata.md

 The link to the project page '%s' is invalid.
 Links to project pages must use a Hugo relref shortcode like `{{</* relref "./path/to/page" */>}}`.

-Links to project assets must be made from a leaf bundle (index.md file).
+Links to project assets must be made from a bundle (index.md or \_index.md file).
+The asset must be contained within the bundle directory, it must have an extension, and must not have the extension ".md".

 ## relref-can-resolve-ambiguously